 Existing law sets forth standards and requirements for the public procurement of goods and services and for public works projects.
 (Chapters 332, 333, 334 and 338 of NRS) Section 8 of this bill provides an alternative to current standards and requirements by authorizing the State and certain local governments to enter into public-private partnerships.
-Sections 7 and 9 of this bill provide that a public-private partnership is a contract entered into by a private partner and the State or a local government under which the private partner assumes responsibility for: (1) planning, designing, financing, constructing, equipping, improving, maintaining [1] or operating for acquiring rights of way for a project [1] related to a museum, or any portion thereof, but where the State or local government retains ownership of the project; or (2) providing services that a public agency is authorized to provide.
-Sections 9-15 of this bill set forth the requirements for entering into a public-private partnership including the solicitation and consideration of proposals, requirements for and authority of private partners, and the financing of the public-private partnership, and provide authority to carry out certain activities relating to the public-private partnership.
+Sections 7 and 9 of this bill provide that a public-private partnership is a contract entered into by a private partner and the State or a local government under which the private partner assumes responsibility for: (1) planning, designing, financing, constructing, equipping, improving, maintaining or operating a project related to a museum, or any portion thereof, but where the State or local government retains ownership of the project; or (2) providing services that a public agency is authorized to provide.
+Sections 9-15 of this bill set forth the requirements for entering into a public-private partnership, including the solicitation and consideration of proposals, requirements for and authority of private partners, and the financing of the public-private partnership, and provide authority to carry out certain activities relating to the public-private partnership.